 California’s physician-assisted dying law, ABX2-15 (AB-15), the End of Life Option Act, took effect on June 9, 2016.

-In the meantime, a group of anti-choice doctors filed a lawsuit seeking to halt the Act’s implementation.
-Riverside County Superior Court Judge Daniel A. Ottoliaat denied the request by a group of doctors for an injunction to stop the new law from taking effect.
-However, the plaintiffs have filed an appeal in their attempt to block California’s new Death with Dignity law.
+On the day the Act went into effect, a group of anti-choice physicians filed a lawsuit seeking to halt the Act’s implementation.
+Riverside County Superior Court Judge Daniel A. Ottoliaa denied their request for an injunction to stop the new law from taking effect.
+However, the Judge allowed a portion of the suit to proceed; a trial is set for September 28, 2018.
 Learn more here →

 In the 2016 session, we proposed a bill that would have created a toll-free telephone line, operated by the California Department of Public Health, providing unbiased information to Californians about their rights and responsibilities under the new End of Life Option Act.
 SB 1002, the End of Life Option Telephone Number, passed out of the Senate Committee on Health on March 30, 2016, 5 to 2, but then got voted down in the Appropriations Committee.
 Instead, the California Department of Public Health features all pertinent information on its website.